 SLR photography has become more popular and available to people in the last decades.
 The prices of D-SLR cameras have become more accessible and more and more people have become photography enthusiasts.
-They buy a camera and go out on photography trips to try and capture the beauties of the world.
+They buy a camera and go out on photography trips to try and capture the beauty of the world.

-Most of them are inclined to capture beautiful landscapes and post photos on photography forums like Flickr, Google+ and on social media.
+Most of them are inclined to capture beautiful landscapes and post photos on photography forums like Flickr, Google+, and social media.
 While some of these photos get a lot of endorsements from friends, not all have a good composition or have an exceptional technique.
 And this is normal, not all people know the insides of photography, and every style has some unwritten rules that can make your photographs better.

 Wildlife photography gets easily incorporated into landscape photography, somehow.
 It is easy to spot an animal while you try to find the best spot for your photo, but capturing a moment that will make your photo go viral takes time and patience.
 Wildlife photography is about patience most of the time because you cannot intervene and change the environment.
 You cannot ask the animal to stand in a certain way, so all you have to do is sit and wait for the perfect moment.